matheuristic/plan9port-config/README.md

 - Launch Acme
 - Load a dump file to restore a previous session
-- Execute `Blog` to log opened files to `$HOME/.acme/recentf`
+- Execute `Atrackf` to log opened files to `$HOME/.acme/recentf`
 - Execute `Asave` to autosave dirty (i.e., modified and unsaved) files to `$HOME/.acme/autosave`
-- If needed, execute `Brecent` to list recently edited files
+- If needed, execute `Arecentf` to list recently edited files
 - If editing code:
   - Execute `Indent on` in a window tag if appropriate
   - Populate the window tag with useful commands, at least `Edit`,